yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 >       > <comment-title>Threshold control</comment-title>
 >       >
 >       >Try out the automatic set for values like the threshold by varVAMP.
 If you choose on the website for *"How to set the main parameters, threshold for consensus nucleotides and max ambiguous nts per primer?"*: `Specify max ambiguous nts, estimate suitable threshold`, the tool will choose a value on its own.
-You can look up the value in the "Analysis log" file.
+You can look up the value in the "Analysis log" file after you run it.
 >       {: .comment}
 >
 {: .hands_on}